kris-chin/.dotfiles/TUTORIAL.md

 For some reason, some neovim colorschemes can even break nerd fonts. eg. A red "✗" wouldnt render on evergarden, but it would render on gruvbox. eg2.
 However, the "✗" becomes a box when it's rendered in gruvbox's comment color.

+# pacman - "Errors occurred, no packages were upgraded"
+This usually occurs if you don't update for a long time.
+An outdated keyring means that packages signed by new packagers won't be accepted, since the keyring isn't updated.
+This is usually fixed with `pacman -Sy archlinux-keyring; pacman -Syu` I may or may-not have this be a built-in alias.
+But tbh, this is good to always think about, and having an alias for it might make me forget it tbh.